-After a 7-km hike on Rauðanes cape in North-East Iceland I visited a lovely little study centre in the vicinity, in Þistilfjörður bay.
+After a 7-km hike on Rauðanes cape in North-East Iceland, I visited a lovely little study centre in the vicinity, in Þistilfjörður bay.
 It is a new study centre on a unique breed of Icelandic sheep, which serve as the leaders of the horde.
 These sheep can only be found in Iceland.

 The Study Centre, Fræðasetur um forystufé in Icelandic, opened in 2014.
 I know the name is a mouthful, but it means the Study Centre on Leader-wethers/leader sheep.
-I had read about this type of sheep and have held it in highest regard, and was thus eager to visit the Study Centre to learn more about this intelligent sheep.
+I had read about this type of sheep and have held it in the highest regard, and was thus eager to visit the Study Centre to learn more about this intelligent sheep.

 The Icelandic sheep are direct descendants of the settlement sheep, which the Viking settlers brought with them to Iceland back in the 9th and 10th century.
-In the summer time our sheep roam free here in Iceland, they are independent and lack the horde mentality.
+In the summertime our sheep roam free here in Iceland, they are independent and lack the horde mentality.

 This special breed of sheep here in Iceland, the leader-wethers, serve as the leaders of the horde and are very intelligent and courageous.
 They control the pace of the horde and care for it and have great leadership and initiative.

 And another extraordinary thing about the leader-wethers is that they can predict the weather.
 They have been known to lead their horde to safety through blizzards, fog and all kinds of bad weather.

 Why this type of sheep is only to be found in Iceland and nowhere else in the world might be due to the extreme weather changes in Iceland.
 This type of ability to lead the horde through difficulties must have developed in some sheep out of necessity.